gsarchive/markdown/README.md

 TODO: Figure out the discrepancies between str|slugify and what goes into a heading's ID.
 "Tennyson & Gilbert" got a double hyphen in the ID but not in the TOC, which uses |slugify to try to achieve the same result.

+TODO: Autogenerate breadcrumbs from paths.
+This will require a preparse step as per TOC generation.
+Take the title from the front matter YAML and store it;
+for this purpose, it may be most convenient to have the root page stored in `dirname/index.md` with a target of `dirname/html/index.html`, rather than having a weird sideways step into the html directory.
+Possible bonus: having redirects from eg `princess_ida/` to `princess_ida/html/index.html` may be of value for anyone who trims the URL.